mcjazzyfunky/js-surface/README.md

 jsSurface is a long-term R&D project to find a minimalistic but still pragmatic set of functions to build a base API for UI development.
-It also provides a reference implementation of that API (internally based electively on "React" or the fabulous "dio.js" library).
+It also provides a reference implementation of that API (internally based on "react" and "react-dom").
 Be aware that jsSurface is currently only for research purposes, it's currently NOT meant to be used in real-world applications.